sivaramambikasaran/2019_NMSC/README.md

 # NMSC_19
-Course repository for Numerical Methods and Scientific Computing offered in 2019
+Course repository for Numerical Methods and Scientific Computing offered in Jul-Nov 2019